-In this post, let’s explore why the Pothos is the best houseplant for beginners.
-We’ll also answer some of the web’s most-asked questions about the Pothos Plant.
+In this post, we’re diving into why the Pothos is a perfect houseplant for beginners.
+Plus, we’ll tackle some of the most common questions people have about it.

 What Is Pothos Plant?

-Pothos has aerial roots, allowing them to climb or trail.
-Although it’s popularly known as an indoor plant, the devil’s ivy also thrives outdoors.
-When grown outside, it reaches an incredible height, especially when supported by big trees.
+This species has aerial roots, allowing them to climb or trail.
+Although it's popularly known as an indoor plant, the devil's ivy also thrives outdoors.
+When grown outside, it reaches an incredible height, especially when it has the chance to attach to big trees.
 The leaves also grow many times larger.

-The pothos plant works beautifully as a houseplant, which is among the reasons why it’s so popular.
-Many homeowners display their pothos as hanging plants.
+The Golden Pothos make for a beautiful houseplant, which is among the reasons why it's so popular.
+Many homeowners display their pothos as hanging plants, allowing those lovely trailing stems to flow down.
 But the trend these days is simpler and more low-key—put pothos in cute pots, place them on shelves, and let the vines trail naturally, trimming them as needed.

 Why Is Pothos Plant Called Devil’s Ivy?